thomson008/microprocessor-rc/README.md

 * [Benjamin Young](https://github.com/benjamin-young)
 * [Zheyu You](https://github.com/ZheyuYou)

 The processor has its own ISA, containing 13 instructions and 2 registers.
+Software has been developed such that a 3x3 grid is displayed on the screen through VGA and the RC command is determined by mouse position on the screen (each grid square corresponds to a different command, see diagram in next section for more detail).

 ## System diagram